Sampling exactly from the normal distribution: Introduction

 are widely used in Monte Carlo simulations.
 Over the past sixty years, scores of algorithms for generating such normal deviates have been published \citep{thomas07}.
-In this paper, I give another algorithm with the distinguishing feature that, given a source of uniformly distributed random digits in some base $b$, it generates {\it exact} normal deviates.
-In order to make the meaning of ``exact'' precise, consider Table \ref{example} which illustrates the operation of the algorithm using $b = 10$ (with the implementation given in the appendix).
-The first column shows the input to the algorithm, which, in this example, is taken from successive lines of the table of random digits produced by the \citet{rand55}, beginning at line 13677 (on p.~274); the resulting normal deviates are given in the second column.
-Referring to the first line of this table, the algorithm reads random decimal digits, $47152\,7$, from the source and produces $+0.2$ as the initial portion of the decimal representation of a normal deviate.
-Thereafter, random digits can be copied directly from the input to the output, indicated by the ellipses ($\ldots$) in the table; thus $+0.2\ldots$ represents a uniform random sample in the range $(0.2, 0.3)$.
-The next digits of the random sequence are $7172\,6817\ldots$; thus the normal deviate can be exactly rounded to 8 decimal digits as $0.27172\,682$.
-Alternatively, a normal deviate can be exactly compared against a constant $0.5$, for example, by adding at most one additional digit to the results in the table.
+In this paper, I give another algorithm, Algorithm N, with the distinguishing feature that, given a source of uniformly distributed random digits in some base $b$, it generates {\it exact} normal deviates.
+In order to make the meaning of ``exact'' precise, consider Table \ref{example} which shows the operation of the algorithm using $b=10$.

+The first column shows the random digits used by the algorithm, which, in this example, are taken from successive lines of the table of random digits produced by the \citet{rand55}, beginning at line 9077.
+Referring to the first line of this table, the algorithm completes after reading the 7 random decimal digits, $9148686$, from the source and produces $+1.6$ as the initial portion of the decimal representation of a normal deviate.
+At this point, random digits can be copied directly from the input to the output, indicated by the ellipses ($\ldots$) in the table; thus $+1.6\ldots$ represents a uniform random sample in the range $(1.6, 1.7)$.
+The next digits of the random sequence are $685171\ldots$, allowing the normal deviate to be exactly rounded to 6 decimal digits as $1.668517$.
+I call the intermediate result, e.g., $+1.6\ldots$, a ``u-rand''.
+This can be thought of as a partially sampled uniform deviate.
+However, in conjunction which a source of random digits it is better to think of it as a compact representation of an arbitrary precision random deviate.
 (The results in Table \ref{example} are not ``typical,'' because the starting line in the table of random digits was specifically chosen to limit the number of random digits used.)